markus7800/Connect4-Strong-Solver/README.md

 Run with `./build/counts.out log2_tablesize width height`.

-For more information about the encoding see ??.
 Generally, if you have enough memory available, `log2_tablesize` should be chosen such that the maximum fill-level of the node pool does not exceed 50 %.
 Otherwise, performance degrades.
 If the garbage collection manually set program points is not enough, then you may encounter a `uniquetable too small` error, i.e. there are no more nodes available to allocate.